zsyOAOA/BSRDM/README.md

     ```
     python demo_real.py --sf 2
     ```
-2. Note that in our paper we uniformly set the hyper-parameter $\rho$ to be $0.2$.
-In this manuscript, we adjust the settings of $\rho$ for some images based on the visual results.
-And the suggested values for $\rho$ is in the range [0.2, 0.4].
+2. Note that in our paper we uniformly set the hyper-parameter \rho to be 0.2.
+In this manuscript, we adjust the settings of \rho for some images based on the visual results.
+And the suggested values for \rho is in the range [0.2, 0.4].

 ## License & Acknowledgement
 This project is realeased under the GPL-3.0 license.
 The codes are based on [CBDNet](https://github.com/GuoShi28/CBDNet), [ResizeRight](https://github.com/assafshocher/ResizeRight), [DIP](https://github.com/DmitryUlyanov/deep-image-prior), and [FKP](https://github.com/JingyunLiang/FKP).
 Please also follow their licenses.
 Thanks for their great efforts.